 On 20 May, we had the pleasure to learn from Steven Kotler, a bestselling author and the Executive Director of the Flow Research Collective.
 Together with Oslo Business Forum and Amesto, we got together with Steven to discuss the art of human performance and how one can achieve the impossible.

 Here, we summarize the key points of Steven’s research and ideas.
-The recording of the session is available on our website until 23 June.

 What Is Flow?